Training a Hyperactive Dog to Calm Down

 Caution: If your dog guards resources such as his food bowl, consult with a qualified positive behavior professional before trying this exercise.

--Wait at the Door: With your dog sitting at your side, tell him to “wait.”
+With your dog sitting at your side, tell him to “wait.”
 Reach for the doorknob.
 If he doesn’t move, click and treat.
 Repeat this step several times.
 Then jiggle the doorknob.
 Click and reward him for not moving.
 Repeat this step several times.
 Slowly open the door a crack.
 Again, click and treat if he doesn’t move, and repeat.
 Gradually open the door farther, an inch or two at a time.
 Do several repetitions at each step, with clicks and treats each time.
 Read more about door darters here.

 Eventually you’ll walk all the way through the door, stop, and face your dog, without having him move.
 Wait a few seconds, click, then return and give him a tasty treat.
 Of course, occasionally you’ll actually give him permission to go out the door!